|

 Use a Time-Dependent Pass

-Some parks offer a time pass whereby one may arrive at a
+Some parks offer a time (line) pass whereby one may arrive

-certain time later in the day and wait a shorter period.
-These
+at a certain time later in the day for a given ride or attraction

-systems are still controversial, with some reporting they work well
+controversial, with some reporting they work well and others not

-and others not having good experiences.
-You may want to try asking
+having good experiences.
+You may want to try asking some of the

-some of the locals for their recommendations before trying a given
+locals for their recommendations before trying a given park's

 -